Finding Homes for Dogs

 the next move may not allow them to keep their animal.

 - People who want pets as toys for their children.
-No matter how cute
+Most kids will

-they are, dogs are not toys!
-A dog can live for 10 years or more and will need daily care long after the children tire of playing with
+LOSE INTEREST within days, while the dog could live over 10 years and will need daily care long after the children tire of playing with

-her.
-If the parents aren’t in love with the pet, I don’t adopt to them.
-If the
+If the parents arenít in love with the pet, I

 Christmas Day is a stressful day to bring a dog home.
 People want to spend the